 Bright Red Leaves On Paving

-One of the best autumn gifts from Mother Nature is the autumn leaves that fall from the trees around us.
+I believe that one of the best autumn gifts from Mother Nature is the autumn leaves that fall from the trees around us.
 Sure, they need to be cleared out from time to time.
-But sometimes they make the best decorations, especially when they fall on the pavement or in an area with green vegetation.
+But sometimes, they make the best decorations, especially when they fall on the stepping stones of your walkway ideas or green vegetation around it.

 Pair Leaves With Stepping Stones

-Instead of spending a ton of money creating a formal, labor-intensive path, you can save money by using this basic approach, which won’t break the bank.
-Simply lay stepping stones on your path beneath trees with beautiful fall foliage and, when the leaves fall, the stones will blend in nicely with the colored leaves.
+Instead of spending a ton of money creating a formal, labor-intensive walking path, I suggest going for this basic approach, which won’t break the bank.
+Simply lay stepping stones on your path beneath trees with beautiful fall foliage and, when the leaves fall, the stepping stones will blend in nicely with the colored leaves.

 You can also use gravel instead of stones.
-However, the large stones add a more dramatic effect.
+However, the large stepping stones add a more dramatic effect, in my opinion.

 Find more about informal stone pathways on flickr.com/bagdadcafe, one of my favorite photostreams on Flickr, an image hosting platform.

 Use The Beauty Around You